.

 I am currently writing a book for Princeton University Press with my friend and colleague Daphne Martschenko, a bioethicist specializing in mixed methods and critical theory.
 In it, we unpack social, ethical, and policy issues related to the DNA revolution.

 I recently co-wrote an editorial on the misappropriation of genomics research by white supremacists.
 A few years ago, I wrote an piece about how my experiences with nerve damage and chronic pain led me to donate a kidney to a stranger.
-When not puzzling over humans and their behavior, I enjoy camping, playing board games, hiking with my dog Pickle, and making sure that my 170-year-old house does not collapse.
+When not puzzling over humans and their behavior, I love biking, playing board games, and spending time with my partner Marissa and our dog Pickle.
 You can find the R code that I used to create this website here.

 Research